A science fiction cantata for narrator, mezzo-soprano, electronic instruments, and images

 This visual material is of a very “dense” structure, built on purpose with references to the GESTALT approach in psychology and psychotherapy.

-For example, the main idea that everything in awareness becomes «figural» emerging for a while from a «background», is prevalent in the structuring of the visual material (and also, often in the layering of the sounds used in the audio part).
+This idea is prevalent in the structuring of the visual material (and also, often in the layering of the sounds used in the audio part).

 He/she may look at it focusing where and how he/she wishes, under different scales, and on various sections of any size of the total image surface.

-I had at first thought to write just a brief and sincere note thanking the people who organized this meeting and gave me the opportunity to present my work.
+I had at first thought to write just a brief and sincere note thanking the people who organised this meeting and gave me the opportunity to present my work.

 I felt the need to share something more with all of you, and so, here I am starting again the note, even if it gets a little longer than I thought.